arcadelab/deepdrr/README.md

 5. The current detector reading is *the average energy deposited by a single photon in a pixel*.
 If you are interested in modeling photon counting or energy resolving detectors, then you may want to take a look at mass_attenuation(_gpu).py to implement your detector.
 6. Currently we do not support import of full projection matrices.
 But you will need to define K, R, and T seperately or use camera.py to define projection geometry online.
 7. It is important to check proper import of CT volumes.
 We have tried to account for many variations (HU scale offsets, slice order, origin, file extensions) but one can never be sure enough, so please double check for your files.

+### Potential Challenges - Inserted Tool Projection

+1. The simulation tool model is a binary 3D volume, rather than a CAD surface model.
+It is of high resolution to reflect details compared to CT resolution.
+In this case, the tool volume needs to be downsampled to CT resolution to fit the space, which is embedded in the pipeline.
+2. The density of the tool needs to be hard typed in the file 'load_dicom_tool.py' (line 127).
+The coordinate of the tool requires manual setup.
+The program provides one example origin setting at line 23-24.

 ## Reference